-This course is a study of relations and functions, inequalities, algebraic expressions and equations (absolute value, polynomial, radical, rational), with a special emphasis on linear and quadratic expressions and equations.
-This is a mainstreamed intensifier providing contact hours for additional, just-in-time instructional support for the student's success in MATH 1324.
-Co-requisite: Math 1324.
+Collection, analysis, presentation and interpretation of data, and probability.
+Analysis includes descriptive statistics, correlations and regression, confidence intervals and hypothesis testing.
+This is a mainstreamed intensifier providing contact hours for additional, just in time instructional support for the student's success in Math 1342.
+Co-requisite: Math 1342.